• Skip to main content

 • Tweet65

+Are you looking for nourish bowl ideas?
 I love the new food trend I see going on with Nourish Bowls because they are healthy, delicious food prepared in a visually appealing way that makes them even more fun to eat and to serve.
 According to Nutrition Stripped, “The root of the nourish bowl is choosing nutrient-dense veggies, fruits/carbohydrates, healthy fats, and quality proteins to make a filling meal in a bowl.”
-Well, when I saw this amazing sweet potato nourish bowl recipe from Chungah Rhee’s upcoming Damned Delicious Meal Prep book (affiliate link below), I was eager to share it with my readers (permission was granted) that might want to try some nourish bowl recipes at home.
-This vegan nourish bowl is a new favorite of mine!
+Well, when I saw this amazing sweet potato nourish bowl recipe from Chungah Rhee’s Damned Delicious Meal Prep book (Amazon affiliate link), I was eager to share it with my readers that might want to try some nourish bowl recipes at home.
+Permission was granted and this vegan nourish bowl is a new favorite of mine!

 PREP TIME: 20 MINUTES